 Rent-Back Agreements: Pros And Cons For Buyers And Sellers

-Buyers often agree to give the sellers a week to 10 days after closing to completely pack up and move out.
-However, did you know you don’t necessarily have to move out of a home you sell right away?
+Buyers often agree to give the sellers a week to 10 days after closing to pack up and move out completely.
+However, you don’t necessarily have to leave your “old house” even this quickly.

-You may also consider entering into a rent-back agreement with the buyer of your house, which would allow you to pay rent to stay in your sold home while you search for a new one (or offer you more time if you need more for another reason).
+Instead, you may be able to enter into a rent-back agreement with the buyer of your house, allowing you to pay rent to stay in your sold home while you prepare to move.

-Rent-back agreements offer benefits to both buyers and sellers.
-Let’s learn more details about real estate rent-back agreements and dive into the details of how they work.
+Rent-back agreements provide benefits to both buyers and sellers.
+Let’s learn more about real estate rent-back agreements and dive into the details of how they work.

 What Is A Rent-Back Agreement?